20th anniversary in New York

-An Australian flag retrieved from the ruins of the World Trade Center is a graphic reminder of a tragedy that claimed the lives of more than 2600 people.
+The Australian flag retrieved from the ruins of the World Trade Center in New York is a graphic reminder of a tragedy that claimed the lives of 2,977 people.

 The flag was one of thousands of objects excavated from the site following the terrorist attacks of 11 September 2001.
 Intact but soiled, crumpled and with minor tears, the 120 by 178 centimetre flag was discovered in the basement of World Trade Center Three.